Tooth eruption: Theories

 Although researchers agree that tooth eruption is a complex process, there is little agreement on the identity of the mechanism that controls eruption.
 There have been many theories over time that have been eventually disproven.
 According to Growth Displacement Theory, the tooth is pushed upward into the mouth by the growth of the tooth's root in opposite direction.
 Continued Bone Formation Theory advocated that a tooth is pushed upward by the growth of the bone around the tooth.
 In addition, some believed teeth were pushed upward by vascular pressure or by an anatomic feature called the cushioned hammock.
 The cushioned hammock theory, first proposed by Harry Sicher, was taught widely from the 1930s to the 1950s.
 This theory postulated that a ligament below a tooth, which Sicher observed under a microscope on a histologic slide, was responsible for eruption.
 Later, the "ligament" Sicher observed was determined to be merely an artifact created in the process of preparing the slide.

 The most widely held current theory is that while several forces might be involved in eruption, the periodontal ligament provides the main impetus for the process.
 Theorists hypothesize that the periodontal ligament promotes eruption through the shrinking and cross-linking of their collagen fibers and the contraction of their fibroblasts.

-There is good evidence from experimental animals that a traction force is unlikely to be involved in tooth eruption: Animals treated with lathyrogens that interfere with collagen cross-link formation showed similar eruption rates to control animals, provided occlusal forces were removed.
+There is evidence from experimental animals that a traction force is unlikely to be involved in tooth eruption: Animals treated with lathyrogens that interfere with collagen cross-link formation showed similar eruption rates to control animals, provided occlusal forces were removed.

 Inherent in most of the theories outlined above is the idea that a force is generated in the periodontal ligament beneath unerupted teeth, and that this force physically drives teeth out through the bone.
 This idea may have been superseded by a further recent theory.
 This new theory proposes firstly that areas of tension and compression are generated in the soft tissues surrounding unerupted teeth by the distribution of bite forces through the jaws.
 These patterns of tension and compression, are further proposed to result in patterns of bone resorption and deposition that lift the tooth into the mouth.
 This theory is based on Wolff's law, which is the long established idea that bone changes shape in accordance with the forces applied.
-Significantly, a recent finite element analysis study, analysing the distribution of force through the jaw of an 8 year-old child, observed overall compression in the soft tissues above, and tension in the soft tissues below, unerupted teeth.
+Significantly, a recent finite element analysis study, analysing the distribution of force through the jaw of an 8-year-old child, observed overall compression in the soft tissues above, and tension in the soft tissues below, unerupted teeth.
 Because bone resorbs when compressed, and forms under tension, this finite element analysis strongly supports the new theory.
 Further work is required, however, to confirm this new theory experimentally.